rutubhanderi/Report-Generation-AP-S1/README.md

 - **Admin Login**: Log in using the admin credentials set in the admin_table_insertion.sql script.
 The admin dashboard will allow access to all report and user management features.
 - **Creating Reports**:On the dashboard, you can create new reports, edit existing ones, and assign tasks to volunteers.
-- **Volunteer Tasks**:Volunteers can log in, view assigned tasks, and update the status of their tasks.
+- **Editing and Printing Repors**:Volunteers can log in, view and update reports.Both admin and volunteers can view and print reports.

 ## Project Structure